 You can get all the basic features available in ‘StartUp’ plus some extra perks like increased storage space (20 GB), priority support, SuperCacher technology to boost the site speed and solid options for backups and restore.

 However, you need to pay a couple of extra bucks ($5.95) to get the GrowBig hosting plan which you can renew at $19.95 after the initial term ends.
 (Massive 70% off)

 This plan is pretty solid for everyone coming online as well as in the growing phase.

-Plus, if you decide to move from your older web hosting service to SiteGround, you can also request a free website transfer by the SiteGround support team for professional transfer for a small fee.
+Plus, if you decide to move from your older web hosting service to SiteGround, you can use the SG Migrator plugin or ask the SiteGround support team for professional transfer for a small fee.

 SiteGround’s GoGeek hosting is crafted for real web geeks and developers and offers advanced features like One-click Git repo creation, WordPress & Joomla staging and e-commerce integrations like PCI compliance.

 Fewer accounts on servers make sure that your site will have maximum performance.

 This plan is sufficient for ~100K monthly visits, 40 GB space can be a negative point for the people who want more storage space.

 However, for the low price of $11.95 it’s still a steal deal, which you can renew at $34.95 after the initial term.

 So, I’d suggest you buy hosting for at least a couple of years to get a big discount.